 Field instructors are encouraged to provide regular feedback to students from the beginning to the end of placement.
 This feedback should clarify for the student what has been learned and what needs to be learned.
 At the mid-semester and end of the semester, a written evaluation is required.
 The evaluation is meant to provide the student with a detailed written evaluation indicating when competencies have been mastered and where effort needs to be made.
 This often marks a turning point for both field instructors and students.
-Seeing it in written form helps students become focused on crucial learning issues and often leads to spurts of growth and learning.
-It also helps students to focus on crucial issues and facilitates growth.
+Seeing it in written form helps students become focused on crucial learning issues and often facilitates growth.
 For this reason, it is important to evaluate the student realistically.
 Evaluation needs to be based on what seems to be a reasonable expectation for students at their level (i.e. the students understanding of the practice behavior for junior year, application of the practice behavior in the 1st semester of senior year or competency of the practice behavior in the 2nd semester of senior year) and not in comparison with regular employees or former students.
 It is of the utmost importance that the evaluator is as objective as possible and not base the evaluation on one's liking and appreciation of student's efforts in the practicum.
 For the protection of clients, it is essential that students meet the competencies established by the social work profession.
 Because the evaluation process should be occurring throughout the field experience, there should be no surprises on the written evaluations.

 The Undergraduate Social Work Program, specifically the faculty field liaison, is responsible for assigning a final grade.
-Final grades are based on the two written evaluations, the faculty field liaison's visit(s) to the practicum site, and the faculty field liaison's knowledge of the student's performance in the field as well as the student's performance in the field class, including written classroom assignments.
+Final grades are based on the two written evaluations, the faculty field liaison's visit(s) to the practicum site, the faculty field liaison's knowledge of the student's performance in the field and the student's performance in the field class, including written classroom assignments.